asheroto/Ocelot-Boilerplate/README.md

 # Ocelot Repo

-If you aren't sure what Ocelot is, check out their repo
+If you aren't sure what Ocelot is, check out their repo...

 https://github.com/ThreeMammals/Ocelot